-Worlds of Connections (WoC) is a University of Nebraska-Lincoln led Science Education Partnership Award (SEPA) that is funded by the National Institutes of Health (NIH).
-Our long term goals are to 1) enhance the diversity of the bio-behavioral and biomedical workforce by increasing interest in Network Science among members of underrepresented minority communities and to 2) promote public understanding of the benefits of NIH-funded research for public health.
+Worlds of Connections (WoC; 2018-2023) was a University of Nebraska-Lincoln led Science Education Partnership Award (SEPA) that was funded by the National Institutes of Health.
+The project’s long term goals were to 1) enhance the diversity of the bio-behavioral and biomedical workforce by increasing interest in network science among members of underrepresented minority communities and to 2) promote public understanding of the benefits of NIH-funded research for public health.

-Worlds of Connections (WoC) aims to provide quality educational after-school activities focused on science, technology, engineering, and mathematics (STEM) for K-12 students in the Lincoln Public School District.
-Through these efforts, this project aims to increase interest in and understanding of STEM topics for socio-economically disadvantaged students.
-WoC leverages the framework of NE STEM 4U, a successful college student run and faculty guided near-peer-led out-of-school program for underserved youth, to form a new cross-campus collaboration that adds network science activities to the existing set of STEM topics.
+WoC aimed to provide quality educational after-school activities focused on science, technology, engineering, and mathematics (STEM) for K-12 students in the Lincoln Public School District.
+Through these efforts, this project aimed to increase interest in and understanding of STEM topics for socio-economically disadvantaged students.
+WoC leveraged the framework of NE STEM 4U, a successful college student run and faculty guided near-peer-led out-of-school program for underserved youth, to form a new cross-campus collaboration that adds network science activities to the existing set of STEM topics.

 Follow